 The slippery terrain can be dangerous if you are not careful.

-They had expected to spend an hour and a half on the trip, but after almost two hours they reached the top of the 722 meter high mountain.
+They had expected to spend an hour and a half on the trip, but after almost two hours they reached the top of the 722-meter-high mountain.
 Along the way, they followed the events on the radio, each with their own headphones.
-When the meeting in the USA was over, their arrival took on a special meaning.
+When the meeting in the United States was over, their arrival took on a special meaning.

-Jukku Kielsen believes that it is time for us as a society to stand together when the US tries to take over our country.
+Jukku Kielsen believes that it is time for us as a society to stand together when the United States tries to take over our country.

 – Now is the time to stand together, not to divide.

-Jukku believes that raising our flag on different mountains is not only an act, but also shows visitors where they are.
-That is why he calls on his compatriots.
+Jukku believes that raising our flags on various mountains is not only an act, but also shows visitors where they are.
+That's why he encourages his compatriots.

-- My fellow Greenlanders, come now and raise the flag on our mountain.
-When visitors come, they shouldn't be in any doubt about where they are, Greenland of course, says Jukku on the way down from Ukkusissat.
+– My Greenlandic compatriots, come and raise the flag on our mountains too.
+When visitors come, they should have no doubt about where they are, of course Greenland, says Jukku on the way down from Ukkusissat.